ONLYOFFICE/office-js-api/Word/ApiComplexForm/Methods/GetClassType.md

 # GetClassType

-Returns a type of the ApiComplexForm class.
+Returns a type of the ApiFormBase class.

 ## Syntax